retaildevcrews/k6labs/loadtesting/README.md

 Let's identify each load test file utilized for this lab.

-- `baseline-k6-local.js`, provides a baseline load test for local deployment `http://localhost:8080`
+- `baseline-k6.js`, provides a baseline load test.
-- `benchmark-k6-local.js`, provides a benchmark load test for local deployment `http://localhost:8080`
-- `benchmark-k6-cluster.js`, provides a benchmark load test for cluster deployment `http://ngsa-memory.ngsa.svc.cluster.local:8080`
+- `benchmark-k6-cluster.js`, provides a benchmark load test for cluster deployment.

 Now let's take a closer look at the load test file utilized for this example, and review its contents with special attention to VU code stage and different type of Checks.